Baby wearing a tan crochet bear hat with round ears and a bear face applique in a soft neutral nursery.

 Quick answer

-This crochet bear hat pattern is worked top down in the round using worsted weight yarn (#4) and an I-9 (5.5 mm) hook.
-It includes four sizes—baby, toddler, child, and adult.
-After the beanie is finished, you’ll crochet the snout, nose, eyes, and ears with an H-8 (5 mm) hook, then sew the pieces on to create the bear face.
+This crochet bear hat pattern is a beginner-friendly hat worked from the top down in the round using worsted weight yarn (#4) and an I-9 (5.5 mm) crochet hook.
+It includes baby, toddler, child, and adult sizes and is finished with separate bear face pieces like the snout, nose, eyes, and ears.

 Why you’ll love this pattern